ChrisPenner/ChrisPenner.github.io/site/posts/mutexes.md

 main = do
   forever $ do
     req <- acceptTransferRequest
-    -- Run each transfer on its own green-thread, in an atomic transaciton. forkIO (atomically (transfer req.from req.to req.amount)
+    -- Run each transfer on its own green-thread, in an atomic transaction. forkIO (atomically (transfer req.from req.to req.amount)
 ```